 - Apply standard communications principles in sales interviews and sales calls.

 - Conduct a professional sales interview to determine the client's needs using the concepts from the textbook and class discussion.

 - Conduct a professional sales presentation that results in closure using the concepts from the textbook and class discussion.

 - Integrate Christian worldview within the field of marketing and sales.

 Course Requirements Checklist

 Discussions are collaborative learning experiences.
 Therefore, the student will create a Discussion in response to the provided prompt.
 Each Discussion must be at least 350 words, not including references, and demonstrate course-related knowledge.
 Each Discussion must have at least one reference in the current APA format.
-In addition to the thread, the student will reply to at least 2 other classmates’ threads, including at least 1 reference in current APA format.
+In addition to the Discussion, the student will reply to at least two other classmates’ Discussions, including at least one reference in the current APA format.
 Each reply must be at least 200 words.

-The student will be assigned to a group of 3–4 classmates and will collaboratively develop a detailed Sales Plan Project that follows the textbook topic sequence and the project instructions.
-This assignment will be completed in 3 parts:
+The student will develop a detailed Sales Plan (SP) that follows the SP Outline and the SP instructions.
+This assignment will be completed in four parts:

-- Peer-Review Discussion: Sales Plan: Review and Reply - The student will read, review, and analyze 1 other Sales Plan Project and substantially provide relevant, insightful feedback.
+- Peer-Review Discussion: Sales Plan: Review and Reply - The student will read, review, and analyze one other Sales Plan and substantially provide relevant insightful feedback.
 The response must be in current APA format, demonstrate college-level writing, and be completed in Microsoft Word.
 The analysis must be at least 350 words.

-Each quiz will cover the Reading & Study material for the assigned module/week.
+Each quiz will cover the Learn material for the assigned Module: Week.
 Each quiz will be open-book/open-notes, contain 25 multiple-choice questions, and have a 45-minute time limit.
 For the student who exceeds this time limit, a penalty of one point may be deducted for each minute, or part thereof, that exceeds the assigned time limit.